 - myrtle essential

-Like we mentioned earlier, the concern with many of these essential oils is that if a pregnant woman takes more than the recommended amount, there’s a toxicity risk.
+Like we mentioned earlier, the concern with many of these essential oils is that if a pregnant person takes more than the recommended amount, there’s a toxicity risk.

 - oak mass

 Essential oils may be a smart option for reducing some common pregnancy symptoms — like nausea — without the need for medication.
-And they’re also a great way to help naturally reduce anxiety during labor when used as part of an aromatherapy strategy.
+They’re also a great way to help naturally reduce anxiety during labor when used as part of an aromatherapy strategy.

 You should always use oils according to the recommended amounts, and work with a certified aromatherapist or your physician before you begin an essential oil-based therapeutic regimen when you’re pregnant.